lll-jy/golang-usermanager/README.md

 ![Index page](docs/screenshots/index.png)

 The server can be stopped by simply press `Ctrl` + `C` in the terminal where the server is running.
+Log files are found in `build/logs` directory.

 ### Test on macOS